 Equip managers with the right tools to provide feedback

-At Saberr, we not only provide managers with meeting agenda templates so that they can have more structured and effective meetings with their direct reports, but our machine learning capabilities enable us to deliver contextually relevant tips and resources in the flow of their work.
+At Saberr, we not only help managers develop the skills they need to be great leaders, but we also provide them with meeting agenda templates so that they can have more structured and effective meetings with their direct reports.
+Furthermore, our machine learning capabilities enable us to deliver contextually relevant tips and resources in the flow of their day-to-day work.

 This in turn will not only give them the confidence to provide better and more constructive feedback, but it will also develop their ability to successfully coach their team to success.